Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Contraction Rate

 Furthermore, if $d(\theta, \theta_0)$ is convex in $\theta$, the distributed posterior posterior mean $\hat \theta = \int_\Theta \theta dP_t^j(\theta)$ satisfies

 where $C$ is the same constant in \eqref{eqn:contraction11}. \end{corollary}

-The contraction rate described in Theorem~\ref{thm:contraction1} remains somewhat abstract because it is characterized by terms such as $\epsilon_{m,t}^2$ and $\gamma_{j,m,t}^2$ which do not directly inform the design of the underlying communication network.
-For practical purposes, it's preferable to express the rate in terms of parameters such as \(m\), \(t\), and \(\nu\), which can guide the design of a statistically efficient network structure.
+The contraction rate defined in Theorem~\ref{thm:contraction1} is somewhat abstract because the terms such as $\epsilon_{m,t}^2$ and $\gamma_{j,m,t}^2$ do not directly inform the design of the underlying communication network.
+For practical purposes, it's preferable to characterize the rate in terms of design parameters such as \(m\), \(t\), and \(\nu\) to guide the design of a statistically efficient network structure.
 To this end, the following section offers more concrete upper bounds on the terms \(\epsilon_{m,t}^2\) and \(\gamma_{j,m,t}^2\).

 The upper bounds for $\epsilon_{m,t}^2$ can be directly borrowed from the existing theory on posterior contraction rates under model misspecification \citep{Kleijn2012}.
 For finite-dimensional models denoted by $\{ \mathbb{P}_\theta, \theta \in \Theta \}$, the optimal contraction rate is given by $t^{-1/2}$.
 However, this result does not follow from Theorem~\ref{thm:contraction1} because it requires a more restrictive metric entropy assumption involving the $2^{nd}$-order KL divergence.
 See, for example, Theorem 2.2 of \cite{Kleijn2012}.